thecodemeor/mozek-package/README.md

 I personally enjoy using clean, simple, and not over-engineered.
 Therefore every **Mozek** component and class is designed based on my own preferences for clarity, spacing, and feel.

-I built it for myself at first (because I got tired of rewriting spacing, colors, and typography),
+<p>I built it for myself at first (because I got tired of rewriting spacing, colors, and typography),
-but now *you* can enjoy it too.
+but now *you* can enjoy it too.</p>
 ---

 Install **Mozek** from npm with the following command.